gluethegiant/gtg-rack/README.md

 Mixing a VCV Rack patch to stereo output is a common task.
 You can use monolithic rack modules that mimic real-world mixing consoles, but they don't take advantage of the power or flexibility inherent in a modular environment.
-And other modular mixers tend to make it complicated to route multiple sounds to send effects.
+And other modular mixers tend to make it complicated to route multiple sounds to effect sends.

-The modular bus mixers from Glue the Giant allow you to choose the right mixer strip, decide where to place each strip, and easily create mix groups.
+The modular bus mixers from Glue the Giant are designed for effect sends.
-The modules also provide features like auto fades, polyphonic stereo spread, and latency compensation on send effects.
+They also provide features like auto fades, polyphonic stereo spread, and latency compensation.

 ![alt text](https://github.com/gluethegiant/gtg-rack/blob/master/design/screenshot.png)

 To use these mixers, simply connect them together with the BUS IN and BUS OUT ports.
 The audio is routed along three stereo buses: red, orange, and blue.
-The bus design makes it easy to patch together modules while creating simple or complex effect sends and returns.
+The bus design makes it easy to patch together modules while creating simple or complex routing.

 ## The Modular Bus Mixers